 The Maasai Mara in Kenya is part of the Mau-Mara-Serengeti ecosystem, one of the last large-mammal refuges on Earth.
 It stretches 25,000 km2 from Tanzania to southern Kenya and is home to 40% of Africa’s large mammals.
 The Mara is most famous for the annual wildebeest migration – one of the seven natural wonders of Africa and one of the most spectacular wildlife shows on the planet!
-The ‘Great Migration’ occurs between July and October when the Mara becomes host to over one million wildebeest that travel from the Serengeti in Tanzania in search of food.
+The ‘Great Migration’ occurs between July and October.
+During this time the Mara becomes host to over one million wildebeest that travel from the Serengeti in Tanzania in search of food.
 Massive megafauna migrations were once common all over the world, but today the Mara-Serengeti migrations are among the last of their kind, representing a unique and irreplaceable African heritage.

 Average rating: 5.0 (very good)

 Best time to visit: impressive at any time but at its best during the Great Migration in July to October.
 The peak time is mid-July and August but you may have to share the experience with dozens of other vehicles.
 Once you’re there, the best time to see wildlife is on an early morning or late afternoon game drive (stopping for sundowners along the way!).
 Night drives are also a good time to look out for nocturnal activity.

 You can reach the MMNR by road (5-6 hours from Nairobi) but the unpaved section after Narok (the nearest town) and the Reserve entrance is one of Kenya’s most notorious.
 Alternatively, you can fly (40 mins) from Nairobi into any of the eight airstrips in and around the Mara.
-It is possible to self-drive within the Reserve (with a good 4X4) but WildSide recommends going with an experienced driver and guide that knows the Reserve and understands the seasonal patterns of the animals.
+It is possible to self-drive within the Reserve (with a good 4X4).
+But WildSide recommends going with an experienced driver and guide that knows the Reserve and understands the seasonal patterns of the animals.
 For a first-timer, it can be quite complicated to understand where to go and where to stay!

-Typical activities: 4×4 safari, animal watching, walking
+Typical activities: 4×4 safari, animal watching, game drives, walking

-Number of reports: 5
+Number of reports: 6

 WILDLIFE IN MAASAI MARA

-According to reports submitted to WildSide, the species visitors most want to see here are as follows:
+According to reports submitted to WildSide, the top ten most popular species you can see here are as follows:

-LEOPARD – 60% OF VISITORS (3/5) REPORTED SIGHTINGS
+#1 LEOPARD – 67% OF WildSider users (4/6) REPORTED SIGHTINGS

-LION – 100% OF VISITORS (5/5) REPORTED SIGHTINGS
+#2 LION – 100% OF WildSide users (6/6) REPORTED SIGHTINGS

 The best time for spotting lions is in the early mornings and evenings when they tend to be most active.
 If you’re staying in the MMNR or one of the neighbouring conservancies, the chances are that you’ll hear lions grunting and roaring through the night.
 You can spot them all year round.
 For the most dramatic encounters, head to the Reserve at the same time as the wildebeest migration, when they’re enlivened by the abundance of prey.

-AFRICAN ELEPHANT – 100% OF VISITORS (5/5) REPORTED SIGHTINGS
+#4 AFRICAN ELEPHANT – 100% OF Wildside users (6/6) REPORTED SIGHTINGS

-RHINO – 0% OF VISITORS (0/5) REPORTED SIGHTINGS
+#4 RHINO – 0% OF WildSide users (0/6) REPORTED SIGHTINGS

-After security strengthened, and more poachers began to be prosecuted, a male rhino was moved into the region to mate with the female.
+After security strengthened, and more poachers began to be prosecuted, a male rhino was moved into the region.
 It’s estimated that there are now between 35-50 black rhino in the Masai Mara at any one time, with 15 or so moving between the Mara and Serengeti each year.
 But the chances of seeing a black rhino are rare.
 And you can only see them in the main Reserve, not the conservancies.
 The best time to see them is just after sunset.
 The Mara used to be home to the northern white rhino although this is now thought to be extinct.

-CAPE BUFFALO – 100% OF VISITORS (5/5) REPORTED SIGHTINGS
+#5 CAPE BUFFALO – 100% OF Wildside users (6/6) REPORTED SIGHTINGS

 The Mara offers good opportunities for viewing Cape buffalo all year round, as the grasses in the ecosystem are their favourite food.
 An aerial count from 2017 estimated there are over 9,400 buffalo in the Maasai Mara.
 They can typically be found living in large groups, spending their time grazing the floodplains and savannah.
 Although older males who have been forced out by younger bulls may be solitary or in smaller bachelor herds.
 Cape buffalos have a reputation for suffering a severe lack of humour, taking on anything they dislike.
 They can charge at great speed when they feel threatened – making them the most feared animal on any walking safari!

-CHEETAH – 80% OF VISITORS (4/5) REPORTED SIGHTINGS
+#6 CHEETAH – 83% OF Wildside users (5/6) REPORTED SIGHTINGS

-#7 PANGOLIN – 0% OF VISITORS (0/5) REPORTED SIGHTINGS
+#7 PANGOLIN – 0% OF Wildside users (0/6) REPORTED SIGHTINGS

 Pangolins live in woodlands and savannas that are within reach of water.
 They remain in their burrows during the day and come out at night to hunt.
 It is said that the best time to see a pangolin is after heavy rains.
 At this time they go searching for flying termites which emerge when the ground is soft.

 Very little is known about the population of pangolins in the Maasai Mara.
 This is hardly surprising given they are very secretive and rarely seen.
 Many of the guides who have lived and worked in the Mara all their lives have never seen a pangolin!
 There have been reports of sightings near the southern border of the MMNR in 2016, and of one seen defending itself against a couple of male lions in early 2019.
-According to the Kenya Wildlife Service, the highest frequency of pangolin sightings is in Olderkesi Conservancy, immediately southeast of the MMNR.
+According to the Kenya Wildlife Service, the highest frequency of pangolin sightings is reported in Olderkesi Conservancy, immediately southeast of the MMNR.
 In May 2019, footage of a pangolin was caught on a camera trap at Cottar’s Camp in the Conservancy.
 If you do see a pangolin, consider yourself incredibly lucky as this is likely to be a once-in-a-lifetime event!

-ZEBRA – 80% OF VISITORS (4/5) REPORTED SIGHTINGS
+#10 ZEBRA – 83% OF WildSide Users (5/6) REPORTED SIGHTINGS

 It is estimated that up to 200,000 plains zebra move between the Serengeti and Maasai Mara between August and September each year in search of good grazing.
 If you’re lucky with the timing (which varies each year depending on the rainfall patterns), you can watch the millions of wildebeest and zebra running the gauntlet across the Mara river with Nile crocodiles lying in wait.
 The best time to spot zebra is between July and October during the Great Migration.
-Although you have a good chance of seeing them at other times of year as there is a sizeable resident population.
+Although you have a good chance of seeing them year round as there is a sizeable resident population.